pmlk/SmartWindow/RaspberryPi/Window_Controller/readme.md

-Compile the code:

-code for your raspberry pi:
+Compile the code for your raspberry pi:
 - before you compile the code, you need to download the mysql headers and libs:
 	$ sudo apt-get install libmysqlclient-dev